Pure spinors, intrinsic torsion and curvature in even dimensions: Conformal structures

 \section{Conformal structures}

-In this appendix, we collect a few facts and conventions pertaining to conformal geometry.
+We collect a few facts and conventions pertaining to conformal geometry.
 We roughly follow \cite{Bailey1994}, although our staggering of indices differs from theirs.
-Again, we work in the holomorphic category.
+For specificity, we work in the holomorphic category.

 A \emph{holomorphic conformal structure} on a complex manifold $\mcM$ is an equivalence class of holomorphic metrics $[g_{ab}]$ on $\mcM$, whereby two metrics $\hat{g}_{ab}$ and $g_{ab}$ belong to the same class if and only if